 » Configuring a Workspace

-Each workspace has a "Settings" page (available from the top links when viewing that workspace), where you can change the behavior of the workspace.
-Currently, this page has the following settings:
+Each workspace has a "Settings" menu (available from the top links when viewing that workspace), which links to several pages where you can change the behavior of the workspace.

 » Navigating Workspaces